 Sexual harassment is an issue that every sector in society has to deal with, with no exception of the sports sector.
-Under the Sex Discrimination Ordinance (SDO), individual sports organisations, as an employer and a service provider, have the obligation to provide a sexual-harassment free environment for the management, the employees, the coaches and the members (athletes) to work, receive training or participate in sports activities.
+Under the Sex Discrimination Ordinance (SDO), individual sports organisations, as an employer, a principal, a service provider and a club, have the obligation to provide a sexual-harassment free environment for the management, the employees, the coaches, the athletes and the members to work, to receive training and to participate in sports activities.
+In addition, according to the amendments of the SDO enacted in 2020, workplace participants in a common workplace, including those who may not be in an employment relationship, or service provider and user relationship, such as coaches, referees, interns and volunteers, are also protected from sexual harassment under the law.

-In 2007, the International Olympic Committee (IOC) issued a Consensus Statement on Sexual Harassment and Abuse in Sport which advocates the development of effective preventive measures, and raises the awareness of people in the sports sector on sexual harassment and abuse so as to enhance the protection of athletes from sexual harassment and abuse.
-One of the recommendations of the Consensus Statement is to develop a sexual harassment policy.
-In 2016, the IOC extended the "Consensus Statement on Sexual Harassment and Violence in Sports 2007".
-The updated consensus statement stressed that the well-being and health of athletes would be adversely affected by sexual harassment.
-Additional evidence showed that elite, disabled, child and lesbian/gay/bisexual/transgender (LGBT) athletes are at highest risk of sexual harassment and abuse.
+In 2007, the International Olympic Committee (IOC) issued a Consensus Statement on Sexual Harassment and Abuse in Sport which advocates the development of effective preventive measures, and raises the awareness of people in the sports sector on sexual harassment and abuse so as to enhance the protection of athletes from sexual harassment One of the recommendations of the Consensus Statement is to develop a and abuse. sexual harassment policy.
+In 2016, the IOC extended the "Consensus Statement on Sexual Harassment and Violence in Sports 2007".1 The updated consensus statement stressed that the well-being and health of athletes would be adversely affected by sexual harassment.
+Additional evidence showed that elite, disabled, child and lesbian/gay/bisexual/trans-sexual (LGBT) athletes are at highest risk of sexual harassment and abuse.
 Sports organisations and related stakeholders must strengthen protective measures to prevent sexual harassment and abuse, in order to create a safe sport environment for all athletes.